 At around 7 days, somatic embryo development can be observed on the surface of the zygotic scutellum [1].

-LAB MEDIA: Figure 3C
+LAB MEDIA: Figure 3C and 3D (Authors provide)

 Selection, Heat Treatment, and Regeneration

 At the end of the resting period, place the box of embryos in a 45-degree Celsius incubator with 70% relative humidity for 2 hours [1-TXT] followed by a 1-2-hour incubation at 26 degrees Celsius in the dark [2].